Frequently asked questions – Softwood lumber

 What companies did the U.S. Department of Commerce select as respondents for the second administrative reviews?

-In 2019, at the time of import into to United States for the second administrative reviews (AR2), most companies were subject to the "all others" combined rate of 20.23% from the initial investigation (The 8.99% rate from the first administrative reviews only came into effect in December 2020).
-This means that, overall, companies subject to the AR2 combined rate of 17.91% are entitled to a net refund rather than a net invoice for the difference paid in cash deposits.
+In 2019, the period of review of the second administrative reviews, most companies were subject to the "all others" combined rate of 20.23% from the initial investigation.
+The “all-others” 8.99% rate from the first administrative reviews only came into effect in December 2020.
+This means that, overall, most companies subject to the combined rate of the second administrative reviews of 17.91% are entitled to a net refund rather than a net invoice for the difference paid in cash deposits.

 For companies subject to the third administrative reviews, the cash deposit rates from the final results of the second administrative reviews were in effect for approximately 8 months, until they were superseded by the final results of the third administrative reviews, which took effect on August 9, 2022.